python/mypy/docs/source/generics.rst

        def __init__(self, x: int) -> None:
            self.x = x

-       # This is unsafe (see below), but allowed because it is
+       # This is unsafe (see below) but allowed because it's
-       # a common pattern, and rarely causes issues in practice.
+       # a common pattern and rarely causes issues in practice.
        def compare(self, other: Sub) -> bool:
            return self.x > other.x

    b: Base = Sub(42)
    b.compare(Base())  # Runtime error here: 'Base' object has no attribute 'x'

-For some advanced uses of self-types see :ref:`additional examples <advanced_self>`.
+For some advanced uses of self types, see :ref:`additional examples <advanced_self>`.

 Automatic self types using typing.Self
 **************************************

-The patterns described above are quite common, so there is a syntactic sugar for them introduced in :pep:`673`.
-Instead of defining a type variable and using an explicit ``self`` annotation, you can import a magic type ``typing.Self`` that is automatically transformed into a type variable with an upper bound of current class, and you don't need an annotation for ``self`` (or ``cls`` for class methods).
-The above example can thus be rewritten as:
+Since the patterns described above are quite common, mypy supports a simpler syntax, introduced in :pep:`673`, to make them easier to use.
+Instead of defining a type variable and using an explicit annotation for ``self``, you can import the special type ``typing.Self`` that is automatically transformed into a type variable with the current class as the upper bound, and you don't need an annotation for ``self`` (or ``cls`` in class methods).
+The example from the previous section can be made simpler by using ``Self``:

 .. code-block:: python